Coronavirus latest: French President Macron orders lockdown | DW | 16.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

-"Keep the distance," Macron has said, adding that all companies must do more to help employees work from home.
-The French president said: "We are in a health war," as he spoke of punishments being administered to those who leave home unnecessarily.
+"I say to you with great solemnity this evening, listen to the health-care workers who say: If you want to aid us, you must stay at home and avoid contact," Macron said, adding that all companies must do more to help employees work from home.
+The French president said: "We are in a health war."

+He added: "Never before has France had to take such obviously exceptional, obviously temporary measures in peacetime."

-Macron added that a second round of municipal elections have been called off as a result of the outbreak.
+Macron added that a second round of municipal elections due to be held on March 22 have been called off as a result of the outbreak.

 18:55 You have to go into quarantine?
 Your vacation was canceled because of the coronavirus?
 We've got some tips on how to holiday at home.
 Take a look at this picture gallery to find out more.